nathanlschneider/log-2-route/README.md

 ### Prerequisites

-To use the logger you app must be using NextJS version 14+ with the App router
+To use the logger you're app must be using NextJS version 14+ with the App router

 ### Installation